Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/n/ncurses/README.md

     It may or may not be solved by patching the `*.map` files in the `package` subdirectory but we have no idea how to do this.

+  * For LUMI/23.12: Also add license information to the installation directories.